pedramcode/raygame/README.md

 # Raygame

-This is an attempt to making a game and game engine for that game (LOL) using C language (Raylib)
+This is an attempt to making a game, and game engine for that game (LOL) using C language (Raylib)

 ## Architecture
 I'm proud of this arch I came up with :D